These are common questions and concerns from our participants over the years.

 - Please be dressed in Western Business Attire during the entire conference.

-Students must obey all policies and security at the conference, if they do not adhere to the policies and security their teacher or relevant high school authorities will take the appropriate action.
+Students must obey all policies and security at the conference.
+If they do not adhere to the policies, their teacher or relevant high school authorities will take the appropriate action.
 If the actions of the student warrant, The TU-BCPS Model UN program, its partners, relevant teachers and high school authorities will immediately bar that student from any further participation and their parent will be called to pick the student up.
-Beyond that further disciplinary action is decided by the student’s teacher and their relevant high school authorities.
+Beyond that, further disciplinary action is decided by the student’s teacher and their relevant high school authorities.

-For further Policies and Security please go to the page.
+For further Policies and Security please go to the linked page.

-Position papers and preliminary statements are due 2 weeks prior to conference and will be scored using a rubric.
-Those students that submit their position paper and preliminary statement on time will remain eligible for awards at Conference.
+Policy statements and preliminary statements are due 2 weeks prior to conference and will be scored using a rubric.
+Those students that submit their policy statement and preliminary statement on time will remain eligible for awards at Conference.

-Resolutions are crafted while at Conference, you are not permitted to create a resolution prior to the Conference but you may have points or ideas to work from while in committee.
+Resolutions are crafted while at Conference, you are not permitted to create a resolution prior to the Conference.
+However, you may have points or ideas regarding a resolution to work from while in committee.

 Yes, we recommend bringing electronic devices so as to develop your argument, paper, or to help another delegate.
-Laptops should not be used in committee as there will be one provided for the Chair to use or if elected a student may be chosen to research for the committee as a whole.
-You may still use your cellphones in committee as well.
+Laptops should not be used in committee as there will be one provided for the Chair to use or if elected, a student may be chosen to research for the committee as a whole.
+You may still use your cellphones in committee.

 It should be noted that you are responsible for all personal electronic devices and you should maintain a vigilant eye on your property.

-You can find a full set of Rules of Procedure on the website, here, or in your blue Model UN Booklet on pages 19-26.
+You can find a full set of Rules of Procedure on the website or in your blue Model UN Booklet on pages 19-26.

-Yes, we encourage the use of research binders and even have a guide on how to put one together, located here!
+Yes, we encourage the use of research binders and even have a guide on how to put one together!